rondemena/rondemena/README.md

 Other former roles, all pre-merger (EDS, HP, HPE) I was responsible for Applications, Business Process Services, and Industry Software & Solutions improvements, holding significant experience in Travel Transportation & Hospitality, Healthcare & Life Sciences, and Aerospace & Defense industry segments.

-Continuing as a seasoned architect and engineer, I have always addressed multiple scopes (Enterprise, Process, Solution, & Technical) carrying broad experience in infrastructure, applications, and business process automation technologies.
-I have been trusted to address multiple regulatory controls and management of transformations underpinned by ITAR/DFARS/FISMA/FedRAMP/CMMC, SOX, HIPAA, PCI-DSS, PA-DSS, and GDPR.
-I still practice application design, development, and deployment while applying DevOps or DevSecOps as our focus of culture change.
+Continuing as a seasoned architect and engineer, I have addressed multiple scopes (Enterprise, Process, Solution, & Technical) carrying broad experience in infrastructure, applications, and business process automation technologies.
+I continue to be trusted with management of multiple regulatory controls and transformations underpinned more specifically by ITAR, DFARS, FISMA, FedRAMP, CMMC, SOX, HIPAA, PCI-DSS, PA-DSS, and GDPR.
+Recently I have begun broader exposure and experience in DORA, and am expanding in data sovereignty, residency, and privacy controls across the Middle East, India, and Asia.
+I still actively practice application design, development, and deployment while applying DevOps or DevSecOps as our focus of culture change.

 **rondemena/rondemena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears in his GitHub profile.

 - 🔭 I’m currently working on strategic transformation of Capgemini Cloud and Infrastructure Services!
 - 💬 Ask me about Observability, Automation, and Insights!
 - ⚡ Fun facts: I ran the 1996 Olympic Torch Relay, Hold a US Patent, and have won several indoor archery competitions in freestyle classes!
-- 🌱 I’m currently re-learning python, and leveraging AI to master golang.
+- 🌱 I’m currently expanding my skills in python, golang, and leveraging AI to master Typescript.
 - 📫 How to reach me: [https://linkedin.com/in/demena](https://linkedin.com/in/demena)

 <!--